cloudflare/cloudflare-docs/content/fundamentals/speed/speed-test/run-speed-test.md

 ## Enable real user monitoring (RUM)

-1. Once a speed test has been run, you can enable RUM data,  in the test results page.
+1. Once a speed test has been run, you can enable RUM data in the test results page.
 In **Real user measurements**, select **Enable Rum for free**.
 You can always manage your website preferences in the **Web Analytics** section in the dashboard which also uses RUM data.

 2. Once RUM data is running on your site, you can access **Real user measurements** on your test results page.
 Usually it takes less than five minutes to see the data coming in, but it will depend on traffic.